xled/xled-docs/docs/hardware.rst

 Generation II model TWW210SPP-TEU
 ---------------------------------

-It is branded as Twinkly Wall and consists of 210 RGB+W LEDs.
+It is branded as `Twinkly Wall and consists of 210 RGB+W LEDs`_.
 It is a matrix of 10 strings each consisting of 21 red, green, blue and white LEDs.

 Hardware consists of a circuit board with ESP32 microcontroller by Espressif